philippkueng/philippkueng.github.com/_drafts/2015-04-26-deploy-a-phoenix-application-on-heroku.markdown

 heroku config:add BUILDPACK_URL=https://github.com/ddollar/heroku-buildpack-multi.git
 ```

 Then add the file `.buildpacks` with the contents below which will pull in the buildpacks and run their compile script.
-The buildpack listed last will be used to run the application.
+The buildpack listed last will hereby be used to run the application.

 ```
 # .buildpacks